-- water and/or have the potential to bio-accumulate in organisms therein, or the detectable inputs of the pollutant are at concentrations or loads considered potentially toxic to humans and/or flora and fauna. - d.
-In meeting this specific requirement, "minimization of the pollutants of concern" will require the incorporation of a BMP or combination of BMPs best suited to maximize the reduction of pollutant loadings in that runoff to the Maximum Extent Practicable.
-Those BMPs best suited for that purpose are those listed in: - 1.
-California Stormwater Quality Association (CASQA) Handbook: BMPs for New Development and Redevelopment - 2.
-Bay Area Stormwater Management Agencies Association (BASMAA) Design Guidance Manual for Stormwater Quality Protection: Start at the Source 1999 - e.
-Other available sources of BMP's - 1.
-California Storm Water Best Management Practices Handbooks - 2.
-Caltrans Storm Water Quality Handbook: Planning and Design Staff Guide - f.
+- iii.
+California Storm Water Best Management Practices Handbooks - iv.
+Caltrans Storm Water Quality Handbook: Planning and Design Staff Guide

+- d.
 Provide Storm Drain System Stenciling and Signage Storm drain stencils are highly visible source controls that are typically placed directly adjacent to storm drain inlets.
 The stencil contains a brief statement that prohibits the dumping of improper materials into the storm water conveyance system.
 Graphical icons, either illustrating anti-dumping symbols or images of receiving water fauna, are effective supplements to the anti-dumping message.
 All storm drain inlets and catch basins within the project area must be stenciled with prohibitive language (such as: "NO DUMPING DRAINS TO CREEK") and/or graphical icons to discourage illegal dumping.
 Signs and prohibitive language and/or graphical icons, which prohibit illegal dumping, must be posted at public access points along channels and creeks within the project area.
-Legibility of stencils and signs must be maintained. - g.
+Legibility of stencils and signs must be maintained. - e.
 Properly Design Outdoor Material Storage Areas Outdoor material storage areas refer to storage areas or storage facilities solely for the storage of materials.
 Improper storage of materials outdoors may provide an opportunity for toxic compounds, oil and grease, heavy metals, nutrients, suspended solids, and other pollutants to enter the storm water conveyance system.
-Where proposed project plans include outdoor areas for storage of materials that may contribute pollutants to the storm water conveyance system, the following Structural or Treatment BMPs are required: - i.
-Materials with the potential to contaminate storm water must be: (1) placed in an enclosure such as, but not limited to, a cabinet, shed, or similar structure that prevents contact with runoff or spillage to the storm water conveyance system; or (2) protected by secondary containment structures such as berms, dikes, or curbs. - ii.
-The storage area must be paved and sufficiently impervious to contain leaks and spills. - iii.
-The storage area must have a roof or awning to minimize collection of storm water within the secondary containment area.
+Where proposed project plans include outdoor areas for storage of materials that may contribute pollutants to the storm water conveyance system, the following Structural or Treatment BMPs are required: - 1.
+Materials with the potential to contaminate storm water must be: (1) placed in an enclosure such as, but not limited to, a cabinet, shed, or similar structure that prevents contact with runoff or spillage to the storm water conveyance system; or (2) protected by secondary containment structures such as berms, dikes, or curbs. - 2.
+The storage area must be paved and sufficiently impervious to contain leaks and spills. - 3.
+The storage area must have a roof or awning to minimize collection of storm water within the secondary containment area. - f.

-- h.
 Properly Design Trash Storage Areas A trash storage area refers to an area where a trash receptacle or receptacles (dumpsters) are located for use as a repository for solid wastes.
 Loose trash and debris can be easily transported by the forces of water or wind into nearby storm drain inlets, channels, and/or creeks.
-All trash container areas must meet the following Structural or Treatment Control BMP requirements (individual single family residences are exempt from these requirements): - i.
-Trash container areas must have drainage from adjoining roofs and pavement diverted around the area(s). - ii.
-Trash container areas must be screened or walled to prevent off-site transport of trash. - i.
-Design Standards for Structural or Treatment Control BMPs The post-construction treatment control BMPs shall incorporate, at a minimum, either a volumetric or flow based treatment control design standard, or both, as identified below to mitigate (infiltrate, filter or treat) storm water runoff: - i.
-Volumetric Treatment Control BMP - 1.
-The 85th percentile 24-hour runoff event determined as the maximized capture storm water volume for the area, from the formula recommended in Urban Runoff Quality Management, WEF Manual of Practice No. 23/ASCE Manual of Practice No. 87, (1998); or - 2.
-The volume of annual runoff based on unit basin storage water quality volume, to achieve 80 percent or more volume treatment by the method recommended in California Stormwater Best Management Practices Handbook Industrial/ Commercial, (2003); or - 3.
-The volume of runoff produced from a historical-record based reference 24-hour rainfall criterion for "treatment" that achieves approximately the same reduction in pollutant loads achieved by the 85th percentile 24-hour runoff event. - ii.
-Flow Based Treatment Control BMP - 1.
-The flow of runoff produced from a rain event equal to at least two times the 85th percentile hourly rainfall intensity for the area; or - 2.
-The flow of runoff produced from a rain event that will result in treatment of the same portion of runoff as treated using volumetric standards above. - j.
-Stormwater Runoff Management Plan (SRMP) required - The stormwater runoff management plan shall include sufficient information to evaluate the environmental characteristics of affected areas, the potential impacts of the proposed development on water resources, and the effectiveness and acceptability of measures (post construction BMPs) proposed for managing stormwater runoff. - The stormwater runoff management plan shall be prepared under the direction of a professional civil engineer registered in the State of California.
-The responsible professional civil engineer shall stamp and sign the approved stormwater runoff management plan. - ii.
-The chief engineer or designee may require a developer to provide a signed certification from the civil engineer responsible for preparing the stormwater
+All trash container areas must meet the following Structural or Treatment Control BMP requirements (individual single family residences are exempt from these requirements): - 1.
+Trash container areas must have drainage from adjoining roofs and pavement diverted around the area(s). - 2.
+Trash container areas must be screened or walled to prevent off-site transport of trash. - g.
+Design Standards for Structural or Treatment Control BMPs The post-construction treatment control BMPs shall incorporate, at a minimum, either a volumetric or flow based treatment control design standard, or both, as identified below to mitigate (infiltrate, filter or treat) storm water runoff: - 1.
+Volumetric Treatment Control BMP - i.
+The 85th percentile 24-hour runoff event determined as the maximized capture storm water volume for the area, from the formula recommended in

+- Urban Runoff Quality Management, WEF Manual of Practice No. 23/ASCE Manual of Practice No. 87, (1998); or - ii.
+The volume of annual runoff based on unit basin storage water quality volume, to achieve 80 percent or more volume treatment by the method recommended in California Stormwater Best Management Practices Handbook Industrial/ Commercial, (2003); or - iii.
+The volume of runoff produced from a historical-record based reference 24-hour rainfall criterion for "treatment" that achieves approximately the same reduction in pollutant loads achieved by the 85th percentile 24-hour runoff event.